-The site will have one main accessway which will be utilised based on specific earthworks operation on site.
-This entrance will be the primary site entrance and will be utilised during construction and is located at Station Road.
+The site will have two main accessways which will be utilised based on specific earthworks operation on site.
+These entrances will be the primary site entrance and will be utilised during construction.
+These two main entrances are located at Station Road and Peakedale Drive.
 It is expected that these site accesses will be fenced off and monitored by the contractor.
 Only authorised personnel and nominated visitors can enter the construction site.
 This also includes ingress for emergency vehicles as dictated by signage at the site entrance.